caglarcakan/stimulus_neural_populations/README.md

 This project is licensed under the BSD 2 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
+* This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) with the project number 327654276 (SFB 1315) and the Research Training Group GRK1589/2.
 * A model comparison of the mean-field population model can be found [in this repository](https://github.com/neuromethods/fokker-planck-based-spike-rate-models) based on the article by Augustin, Ladenbauer, Baumann, Obermayer, *Low-dimensional spike rate models derived from networks of adaptive integrate-and-fire neurons: comparison and implementation*, PLOS Computational Biology 2017.
 The code for precomputing the filter components of the linear-nonlinear cascade is based on this project as well.
 * Aspart et al. layed out the work for converting the electric current amplitudes into extracellular field strengths in *Extending Integrate-and-Fire Model Neurons to Account for the Effects of Weak Electric Fields and Input Filtering Mediated by the Dendrite.* PLoS Computational Biology, 2016.